Why Do You Get Back Pain From Standing?

-However the knock-on effect is that as your legs and feet become cramped and sore your lower back will have to work harder to maintain your balance.
+However, the knock-on effect is that as your legs and feet become cramped and tired, your lower back will have to pick up the slack and work harder to maintain your balance.

 So you don't just end up with leg and foot cramps, you get lower back pain too!

 Unfortunately the pain from standing isn't limited to your back.

 As it can also lead to:

 And a recent study has found that people who stood for prolonged periods were twice as likely to get heart disease than those who spent the time sat down.